zetxqx/llm-d-kv-cache-manager/README.md

 # KVCache Manager

+## Introduction

+LLM inference can be computationally expensive due to the sequential nature of token generation.
+KV-caching plays a critical role in optimizing this process.
+By storing previously computed key and value attention vectors, KVCache reuse avoids redundant computations during inference, significantly reducing latency and resource consumption.
+This is particularly beneficial for long context multi-turn conversations or Agentic (&RAG) applications where previously computed information can be leveraged effectively.
+Efficient KVCache management and routing are essential for scaling LLM inference and delivering a responsive user experience.

-Pluggable KVCache Manager for KVCache Aware Routing in vLLM-based serving platforms.
+llmd-kv-cache-manager is a pluggable KVCache Manager for KVCache Aware Routing in vLLM-based serving platforms.

+See [docs](docs/README.md) for more information on goals, architecture and more.
 ## Overview

 The code defines a [KVCacheIndexer](pkg/kv-cache/indexer.go) module that efficiently maintains a global view of KVCache states and localities.